dylan-moinse/PhD_Thesis_Dylan_MOINSE_French/README.md

 :x: Provide a front page directly coded in *LaTeX*.

 ## Contact
-For any questions or contributions, feel free to contact me via *GitHub Issues* or email.
+:email: For any questions or contributions, feel free to contact me via *GitHub Issues* or email.

-## Contributors
+## Contributors :busts_in_silhouette:
 <table style="width: 100%;">
   <tbody>
     <tr>